A Behavioral Scientist’s Guide to Increasing Charitable Donations

 Defaults and Charitable Giving

-Our global health and development team is currently developing a peer-to-peer charitable giving platform called Mbrella, with support from the Joep Lange Institute, on which donors from the United States and Europe can contribute to the healthcare costs of low-income African families.
+Our global health and development team, with support from the Joep Lange Institute, is currently developing a peer-to-peer charitable giving platform called Mbrella on which donors from the United States and Europe can contribute to the healthcare costs of low-income African families.

-In the study, we also asked participants to complete several personality scales, such as the cognitive reflection test, and the big five scale (measuring openness, conscientiousness, agreeableness, neuroticism, and extraversion).
-An interesting finding on individual differences was that participants high in cognitive reflection (a tendency to carefully think things through rather than acting solely based on instinct), were less likely to donate the default amount overall.
+In the study, we also asked participants to complete several personality scales, such as the cognitive reflection test and the big five scale (measuring openness, conscientiousness, agreeableness, neuroticism, and extraversion).
+We found that participants high in cognitive reflection (a tendency to carefully think things through rather than act solely based on instinct) were less likely to donate the default amount overall.